kmmanoj/personal-portfolio/_posts/2023-03-11-software-defined-networks-101.md

 ## Control plane vs Data plane

 The control plane is a subset of the network that deals with functional traffic.
 The functional traffic includes those packets and protocols used to learn about the network and use that information to handle and route packets coming to it.
-For example, the L3 (OSI level 3 — network layer) network switches exchange OSPF packets in control plane and use this information to learn about the network and evaluate the next hop for packets flowing in the data plane.
+For example, the L3 (OSI level 3 - network layer) network switches exchange OSPF packets in control plane and use this information to learn about the network and evaluate the next hop for packets flowing in the data plane.
 The data plane is the other subset of the network that deals with consumer traffic.
 The consumer traffic includes those packets that are exchanged for business purposes.
-For example, a HTTP packet from a computer to medium.com server asking for the Medium blog home page runs on the data plane.
+For example, a HTTP packet from a computer to kmmanoj.me server asking for the kmmanoj website's home page runs on the data plane.

 ### Analogies for control plane vs data plane